 To qualify for this advantageous tax treatment, you need to meet both of the following criteria during the year:

-• More than half of the personal services you performed in all trades or business during the year were performed in real property trades or businesses in which you materially participated.
+- More than half of the personal services you performed in all trades or

-• You performed more than 750 hours of services during the tax year in real property trades or businesses in which you materially participated.
+businesses in which you materially participated. - You performed more than 750 hours of services during the tax year in real

-NOTE: The IRS offers seven different tests to determine material participation.
+Keep in mind, the IRS offers seven different tests to determine material participation.
 Most investors meet this requirement by participating in an activity for at least 500 hours.

 In simple terms, the IRS wants to confirm two items before calling you a real estate professional.
 First, you spend the majority of your time providing personal services doing so in the real estate industry.